How Much Does Freon Cost for a Car

 How to Recharge Your Car’s AC Yourself (R-134a)

-Connect the recharge kit’s hose to the low-pressure port.
-Make sure it’s secure—I gave it a gentle tug to check.
-Start the car and turn the AC to max cold.
+3. Attach the hose: Connect the recharge kit’s hose to the low-pressure port.
+Start the car and set the AC to maximum cold with the blower on high.

 When to Call a Professional